DataDog/documentation/content/en/infrastructure/resource_catalog/_index.md

 ## Setup

-By default, when you navigate to the Resource Catalog, you are able to see Datadog Agent monitored hosts, as well as cloud resources crawled for other Datadog products such as NPM (Network Performance Monitoring), and DBM (Database Monitoring).
+By default, when you navigate to the Resource Catalog, you are able to see Datadog Agent monitored hosts, as well as cloud resources crawled for other Datadog products such as CNM (Cloud Network Monitoring), and DBM (Database Monitoring).
 To view additional cloud resources in the Resource Catalog, extend resource collection from the [Resource Catalog][5] setup page.
 To gain insights into your security risks, enable [Cloud Security Management][1] for each cloud account.

 {{< img src="/infrastructure/resource_catalog/resource-catalog-doc-img-2.png" alt="The Resource Catalog configuration page for extending resource collection" width="100%">}}